Talleeenos69/server-writeup/writeUp.md

 #### Setting up Ollama :

 Boot into the virtual machine and install the curl package.

 ```
 # apt install curl
 ```

 Ollama provides and nice [auto installation script](https://ollama.com/download/linux) that installs Nvidia drivers and all the packages required to run LLMs.
 The installation is one simple command.

 ```
 curl -fsSL https://ollama.com/install.sh | sh
 ```

 This command successfully installed Ollama, however failed to install the Cuda drivers on our Debian system.

 #### Fedora VM configuration :

 To fix this, we simply switched to Fedora 37.
 The reason we did this was because it was explicitly stated as supported on the driver download page.

-All of the above steps still apply except we changed the Operating System to Fedora 37.
+All the above steps still apply except we changed the Operating System to Fedora 37.

 ```
 Name : Ollama